thieme55/TelegramWebCrawler/README.md

 ## Setup
 1. You'll  need a Telegram bot which can be created with the @BotFather Telegram bot.
 This gives the **token** needed in the *ETHCrawler.java* file.
-2. Create a Telegram channel and add the your personal bot.
+2. Create a Telegram channel and add your personal bot.
 Then make the bot an admin and allow it to send messages.
 3. Add your Telegram channel name to the *ETHCrawler.java* file.
 4. Add all your urls to the *ETHCrawler.java* file.